jonathangjackson/pianoNotes/README.md

-# webSocket
+# Assignment 2 - Piano notes
 Jonathan Jackson
-Assignment 2 - Piano notes

 Desktop
 On desktop users can click on the cylinders on the ground and spawn trebles.
 When a treble clef is instantiated a piano note is played.